For the 2025 school year, there are 2 community colleges serving 17,551 students in Long Island City, New York.

 What is community college diversity score in Long Island City, NY?

-Queens County, NY community colleges have a diversity score of 0.72, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Queens County, NY have a diversity score of 0.71, which is lower than the national average of 0.74 (compared to national diversity statistics).

 How diverse are community college in Long Island City, NY?

-Community colleges in Long Island City, NY are approximately 98% minority students (majority Black).
+Community colleges in Long Island City, NY have approximately 89% minority enrollment, with the majority being Hispanic.

 Recent Articles